Retiring from the Corps of Engineers: A Fond Farewell

 |0

-This work, Retiring from the Corps of Engineers: A Fond Farewell [Image 5 of 5], by Patrick Adelmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Retiring from the Corps of Engineers: A Fond Farewell, by Patrick Adelmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.